IRB Virtual Machine Cluster

 • Operating System

-• By default, we remind the administrator on required reboots after updates.
-If the server must not be rebooted with other servers, for example in a Cluster, or must not be automated reboot at all, please tell us.
+• If the server must not be rebooted with other servers, for example in a Cluster, or must not be automated reboot at all, please tell us.

 • We can start the Installation for (some) other OS types, but do not manage these.
 Especially we don't offer services like backup, certificates or support for them.

-• Administrative (AdminC) — carries responsibility for the VM; required to be a permanent employee
+• Administrative (AdminC) — carries responsibility for the VM; must be a permanent employee

-• Technical (TechC) — takes care of technical administration of the VM (OS, services, upgrades); only if different from the AdminC; can be a student
+• Technical (TechC) — takes care of technical administration of the VM (OS, services, upgrades); only if different from the AdminC; may be a student

-• Telephone Number (only for Emergencies: hacked VM, etc.)
+• Telephone Number (only for Emergencies: hacked VM, etc; recommended, but not required)

 • Duration of Use